mehialiabadi/zkSNARK-Meets-MPC/README.md

 ## Pre-requirements
-There are a bunch of requirements and process to seup a ceremony including, participant selection, participanr regustration, defining the cryptographic paramerets, prepring application, hardwar, peraring instruction and so on.
-Following we are going to go through the actual mpc protocol that palyers run and acheive some randomness which will be later in the  keys (proof and verification) generation process.
+There are a bunch of requirements and processes to set up a ceremony including, participant selection, participant registration, defining the cryptographic parameters, preparing applications,hardware, preparing instructions and so on.
+Following we are going to go through the actual mpc protocol that palyers run and achieve some randomness which will be later in the keys (proof and verification) generation process.
 ```